All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsection{Ramsey classes with closures}

-Essential part of more complex Ramsey classes is handling structures with equivalences defined on vertices (and even tuples of vertices).
-Such an equivalence may be present latently (as for example in $S$-metric spaces with jump numbers~\cite{Sauer2013} or bowtie-free graphs~\cite{Hubivcka2014} which we shall handle in Section~\ref{sec:metric2} and~\ref{sec:CSS}).
-It is an important fact that such equivalence may have unboundedly many equivalence classes and thus one cannot assign labels to them and use Theorem~\ref{thm:mainstrong}.
+A lot of more complex Ramsey classes contain equivalences defined on vertices (and even tuples of vertices) which are not explicitly present in the language and which have infinitely many equivalence classes (\eg{}\ $S$-metric spaces with jump numbers~\cite{Sauer2013} or bowtie-free graphs~\cite{Hubivcka2014} which we shall handle in Section~\ref{sec:metric2} and~\ref{sec:CSS} respectively).
+This means that one cannot assign labels to them and use Theorem~\ref{thm:mainstrong} in a relational language.
+In such situations one can make use of an interpretation in a language with functions.
+We first explain this on a simple example and later apply this technique in more complex situations.

-In fact the equivalences with unboundedly many classes have to be interpreted so they can be viewed as relational structures over a finite language.
-This is a place where closure operations may be used effectively.
-We can proceed as follows: